Moisture Buildup From Slow Leaks in New Jersey Properties

 - Sagging Walls & Ceilings

 - Floor Effects

-If you recently discovered a slow leak that you suspect has been going on for a prolonged period of time without notice, you might be left with significant water damage and possible mold development.
+If you recently discovered a long-term, slow leak, you might be left with significant water damage and possible mold development.
 Mastertech Environmental is here to help.
-The inspectors at Mastertech have the necessary tools and training to thoroughly assess how moisture from the water leak as affected the space.
+Mastertech’s inspectors have the necessary tools and training to assess how moisture from the leak has affected the space.
 Our professional mold inspectors in New Jersey are properly equipped to map out the areas that have been affected by the moisture to understand the full extent of the water damage and mold growth.
-With that information, your inspector will be able to develop a detailed scope of work to effectively address the problem at hand.
+Your inspector will use this information to develop a detailed scope of work for safe and effective mold remediation in your NJ home.